landonepps/mecab-ios-sample/README.md

 3. Select `Add Files to "ProjectName"...` from the Xcode menu and choose `mecab.xcodeproj` in the mecab-ios folder created by adding the submodule.
 This will import the project and all the necessary files.

-4. Drag `mecabrc` from the top directory of this repository's into your project.
+4. Drag `mecabrc` from the top directory of this repository into your project.
 Make sure to select `Copy items if needed`.
 Drag `Mecab.h`, `Mecab.m`, `Node.h`, and `Node.m` from the `mecab-ios-sample` folder in this repository into your project.
 Make sure `Copy items if needed` is still selected.
 Click `Create Bridging Header` when prompted.

 5. Open newly created bridging header (`ProjectName-Bridging-Header.h`) and add the following:
 ```